Imeany12/vishnu-21st/README.md

 ## Data

-The data collected includes various parameters related to the freshmen such as age, gender, arrival time, departure time, and other relevant information.
-The collected data is stored in the 'data' directory.
+The data collected includes various parameters related to the freshmen.
+The collected data is stored in .xlsx format.

-## Predictive Model

-The predictive model uses a combination of machine learning algorithms implemented using the Pandas library.
-It utilizes historical data to predict the number of freshmen who will stay the night.

 ## Requirements